Pesc0/jdupes-gui/README.md

 # jdupes-gui
-A simpe yet complete gtk3 interface for github.com/jbruchon/jdupes
+A simple yet complete gtk3 interface for https://github.com/jbruchon/jdupes

 ## Dependencies
 You will need python3 and the pygobject library available from pip.